Riverton Road Romantic Suspense Series Book 2

 “I brought in Todd Massey.”

 Virginia was pouring coffee for two from the silver carafe on a small marble topped table in front of her.
 She hadn’t asked if Hailey wanted coffee.
 Virginia just assumed, the way she’d always assumed everything.
 She kept on pouring as she said the name Todd Massey with a lightness that gave no hint of the impact she had to know it would have.

-A Year of Summer Shadows is the second book in The Riverton Road Series of romantic suspense stories featuring the Kalli family, the four Kalli brothers and others who find safety and a warm welcome at Kalli Corner on Riverton Road.
+A Year of Summer Shadows is Book 2 in The Riverton Road Romantic Suspense Series of romantic suspense stories featuring the Kalli family, the four Kalli brothers and others who find safety and a warm welcome at Kalli Corner on Riverton Road.
 A Wrong Way Home is the first book in the series and is available now.